-The welcome team saw me and though I felt like an outsider, they didn’t ignore me or put pressure on me.
-They made me feel really comfortable.
+The welcome team saw me, and though I looked like an outsider, they didn’t ignore me or put pressure on me.
+They made me feel comfortable.

 A lady came along and stopped to talk to me.
-My first impression was I thought she was a lost tourist roaming around the church.
-She came up, said, “Hi,” and asked if I was okay, then she stood with me until Angie came.
+My first impression was that she was a lost tourist roaming the church.
+She came up, said, “Hi,” and asked if I was okay.
+Then she stood with me until Angie came.

-Everyone was so nice.
-I just kept thinking, the Christians here are different from the people I normally meet.
-I felt like whatever God was doing it must be good.
+Everyone at St. Helen’s was so nice.
+I kept thinking, “The Christians here are different from the people I usually meet.”
+I felt like whatever God was doing, it must be good.

-The whole experience really opened my heart to God and be willing to know more about him.
+The whole experience opened my heart to God and made me willing to know more about Him.

-The next semester, I took up an extra class dealing with theology and philosophy.
-It wasn’t a coincidence that the first module we went through as a class was the Bible.
+The next semester, I took an extra class on theology and philosophy.
+It wasn’t a coincidence that the first module we went through as a class was on the Bible.

 I began reading the Bible and had a lot of questions.
 Angie was there to help me.
-We had time and opportunity after class to discuss the Bible and it was a gradual process.
+We had time and opportunity after class to discuss the Bible, and my spiritual journey was a gradual process.

-One of my questions was a struggle I had with sin and why Jesus died when he was innocent and we are sinful.
-I didn’t understand how a murderer or someone who does horrible crimes could just ask forgiveness and Jesus would forgive them.
+One of my questions was about sin.
+I struggled to understand why Jesus died when He was innocent and we are sinful.
+I didn’t understand how a murderer or someone who does horrible crimes could just ask for forgiveness, and Jesus would forgive them.
 That was hard for me to grasp.

-At first it was a struggle.
-The question lingered in my mind, Why are people sinful?
-At first I would have told you I’m a good person.
-I give to donation drives, I help old people cross the road, I’m a good person in general.
+Another question lingered in my mind: Are people really sinful?
+At first, I would have told you I’m a good person.
+I give money to charity; I help old people cross the road; I’m a good person in general.
 I’m not sinful.
 Why do I need God?

-We went through the book together and when we read the prayer I had really decided I wanted Jesus in my life.
+We read the book together, and when we reached the prayer at the end, I had decided I wanted Jesus in my life.

 When I get discouraged, I think about how bold Angie was at talking to people about her faith.
-I learned how to not give up and keep talking to people about my faith because of her.
+I learned from her not to give up and to keep talking to people about my faith.

 When Jeff was a senior in high school, he wanted to commit suicide.
 But God intervened.